Melpathur Narayana Bhattathiri: Birth and education

-Bhattathri was from a village named Melpathur at Kurumbathur in Athavanad Panchayat near Kadampuzha, very close to the Tirur River, as well as near to the holy town of Thirunavaya and Bharathappuzha, that was famed as the theatre of the Mamankam festival, in Malappuram district.
-He was born in 1560 in a pious Brahmin family, as the son of Mathrudattan Bhattathiri, a pandit himself.
+Bhattathri was from a village named Melputhur at Kurumbathur in Athavanad Panchayat near the Tirur River in 1560 in a Brahmin family, the son of Mathrudattan Bhattathiri, a pandit himself.
 Bhattathiri studied from his father as a child.
-He learned the Rig Veda from Madhava, Tharka sastra (science of debate in Sanskrit) from Damodara and Vyakarana (Sanskrit grammar) from Achyuta Pisharati.
+He learned the Rig Veda from Madhava, Tarka śāstra (science of debate in Sanskrit) from Damodara and Vyākaraṇa (Sanskrit grammar) from Achyuta Pisharati.
 He became a pandit by the age of 16.
-He married his guru Achuta Pisharati's niece and settled at Thrikkandiyur in Tirur.
+He married his guru Achuta Pisharati's niece and settled at Thrikkandiyur in Tirur.One of the manuscripts of Narayaneeyam says that it was copied by the author's younger brother Matrdatta.
+The Melpathur family is extinct and it is said that it was merged into the Maravancheri Thekkedathu family.

-He was one of the last mathematicians of the Sangamagrama school, which had been founded by Madhava in Kerala, South India and included among its members: Parameshvara, Neelakanta Somayaji, Jyeshtadeva, Achyuta Pisharati, Melpathur Narayana Bhattathiri and Achyuta Panikkar.
-It flourished between the 14th and 16th centuries and the original discoveries of the school seems to have ended with Bhattathiri.